POLICY ON PERIODIC REVIEW OF ASSOCIATE PROFESSORS

 Adopted by the Faculty on November 10, 1988

-Thus, any Associate Professor may request his/her primary department to consider the case for promotion to Professor, including the solicitation of external peer reviews of scholarly activities, following the established procedures of the department under the broader review option and in accordance with the criteria for promotion set forth in Provost's Communication No. 9.
+Any Associate Professor may request his/her primary department to consider the case for promotion to Professor, including the solicitation of external peer reviews of scholarly activities and formal review by the department, following the established procedures of the department under the broader review option stated in Provost's Communication No. 21, and in accordance with the criteria for promotion set forth in Provost's Communication No. 9.

-Stated simply, this policy provides an additional recourse for an Associate Professor who believes that consideration for promotion has been inappropriately slow.
-The responsibility for weighing the merits of the case, and for deciding on whether or not to recommend promotion, still rests with the department.
-That is, a department has no a priori commitment to recommend promotion for an Associate Professor who has requested an evaluation mandated by this policy.
-Moreover, the five-year interval applies only to a required evaluation: an Associate Professor may request an evaluation, and his/her department may recommend promotion, at any appropriate time.
-And finally, an Associate Professor who is dissatisfied with the departmental promotion decision, based either on a mandated or voluntary review, may still bring his/her case to the Faculty Appeals Committee in the usual manner.
+Associate Professors may ask to be reviewed for promotion every academic year, but departments need only solicit letters as part of an associate professor’s review every five years.
+The responsibility for weighing the merits of the case, and for deciding whether or not to recommend promotion, still rests with the department.
+That is, a department has no obligation to recommend promotion for an Associate Professor who has requested an evaluation.
+As noted above, the five-year interval applies only to the required evaluation: an Associate Professor may request an evaluation and his/her department may recommend promotion at any appropriate time.
+Any Associate Professor who is dissatisfied with the outcome of the departmental promotion process, including the decision on whether to put forward his/her case for promotion, may still bring his/her case to the Faculty Appeals Committee in the usual manner.